enilaester/Bootcamp-Data-Analytics-Resilia/Individual Projects/README.md

 ## Module 5

-### Todo9 - Report and Charts: Why are they leaving our company?
+### Todo9 - Report with Graphs: Why are they leaving our company?

 > ***Briefing**: The following bubble chart is taken from the book: "Storytelling with Data: Let's Practice!" by Cole Nussbaumer Knaflic.
 The scenarios proposed in the book can be utilized to help us comprehend and exercise several lessons related to data communication.*